Server data from the Official MCP Registry

 The agent never writes SQL: queries compile from a semantic layer you control, PII refused first.

-sql-steward is a well-architected governed SQL gateway with strong security-by-construction principles.
-The codebase demonstrates excellent input validation, proper parameter binding, and deliberate read-only guarantees enforced at the compiler level rather than runtime.
-Permissions align well with its purpose as a database query tool.
-Minor code quality observations around exception handling breadth do not materially impact security.
+sql-steward is a well-architected governed SQL gateway with strong security-by-construction guarantees.
+The codebase demonstrates careful design around read-only enforcement, PII blocking, and parameter binding.
+Minor code quality concerns around broad exception handling and environment variable usage are present but do not undermine the core security model.
+Permissions are appropriate for a database access tool in the developer tools category.
 Supply chain analysis found 7 known vulnerabilities in dependencies (1 critical, 3 high severity).
 Package verification found 1 issue.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.